Penn State vs. Michigan State NCAA Football Odds, Plays and Insights | November 27, 2021

 Over/Under Insights

-- Michigan State's games have gone over 52 points in eight of 11 chances this season.

-- The two teams combine to average 58.3 points per game, 6.3 more than the over/under in this contest.
+- The combined points per game average of the two teams, 58.3, is 6.8 points more than Saturday's over/under.

-- These two squads combine to allow 41 points per game, 11 fewer than this contest's over/under.
+- This contest's total is 10.5 points greater than the 41 these two squads combine to allow per game this season.

-- Nittany Lions games have an average total of 51.5 points this season, 0.5 fewer than Saturday's over/under.

 Penn State Stats and Trends

-- Penn State has seven wins against the spread in 11 games this year.
+- Penn State has seven wins against the spread in 11 games this season.

-- This season, the Nittany Lions have an ATS record of 5-2 in their seven games as a favorite of 1.5 points or more.
+- So far this season, the Nittany Lions have been installed as favorites by a 4-point margin or more seven times and are 5-2 ATS in those matchups.

-- Penn State's games this year have gone over the total in only two out of 11 opportunities (18.2%).
+- Penn State's games this year have gone over the total in just two out of 11 opportunities (18.2%).

 - When Penn State scores more than 25.5 points, it is 4-1 against the spread and 5-0 overall.

-- When Penn State piles up over 463.2 yards, the team is 1-1 against the spread and 2-0 overall.
+- Penn State is 1-1 against the spread and 2-0 overall when the team picks up more than 463.2 yards.

 - This year, the Nittany Lions have 11 turnovers, six fewer than the Spartans have takeaways (17).